 To stop your server (and free up resources for other users), please select "Control Panel" and choose "Stop My Server".
 Note that selecting "Logout" does not free up resources for other users as it keeps your server running.

 To use JupyterLab, follow the instructions above but instead of selecting an option under "New", instead change the URL in your browser so that it ends in "/lab" in place of "/tree".
 This will switch you to JupyterLab, from which you can start notebooks and use other functionality.
-Note to exit your session you'll need to switch back to "/tree" and stop your server as above.
+Note to exit your session you can select "File -> Hub Control Panel" and then choose "Stop My Server".
+Or you can switch back to "/tree" in the URL and stop your server as above.